Restoring Gum Health with Periodontal Care For Cottonwood Residents

 A Full Range of Treatment Options

 While the aforementioned scenario may sound overly alarmist, gum disease is a serious health threat and it should be treated as such.
 Drs.
-Shanahan and Tuinstra can treat the problem before it gets out of control, prevent serious damage, and correct damage that was caused by the gum disease in the first place.
+Shanahan can treat the problem before it gets out of control, prevent serious damage, and correct damage that was caused by the gum disease in the first place.
 We offer a full range of services that include:

 Scaling and root planing (also known as deep cleaning) removes plaque and bacteria that can be found below the gum line.
 The roots of the teeth can be smoothed out to prevent future build up as well.